-In addition to Civil Harassment Restraining Orders (“CHRO”) and Domestic Violence Restraining Orders (“DVRO”), since 2016 California has a third type of protective order, the Gun Violence Retraining Order (“GVRO”).
-While Civil Harassment Restraining Orders are governed by California Code of Civil Procedure, and Domestic Violence Restraining Orders are governed by the Domestic Violence Prevention Act, Gun Violence Restraining Orders are governed by Section 18150 of the Penal Code.
-Unlike the first two types of restraining orders, which require specific conditions as to parties staying away from residences, places of employment and other locations, the GVRO only addresses a party’s right to own or possess firearms or ammunition.
+In addition to Civil Harassment Restraining Orders (“CHRO”) and Domestic Violence Restraining Orders (“DVRO”), since 2016 California has a third type of protective order, the Gun Violence Restraining Order (“GVRO”).
+While Civil Harassment Restraining Orders governed. by the California Code of Civil Procedure, and Domestic Violence.

 Restraining Orders governed by the Domestic Violence Prevention Act.
 Gun Violence Restraining Orders governed by Section 18150 of the Penal Code.
 Places of employment and other locations.
 The GVRO only addresses a party’s right to own or have firearms or ammunition.

 Besides to being a limited type of restraining order.
 There is a limited class of people who can apply for a GVRO. stepchildren, in-laws, who can then in turn apply.

 As of 2019 the City Attorney of San Diego had obtained over one hundred Gun Violence Restraining Orders. one of the highest levels in the state of California and removed. over two hundred and sixty-nine guns from such individuals.

 Like the other types of restraining orders.
 An applicant for a GVRO must prove that the restrained party poses a significant risk.
 Either to themselves, or third parties.
 While the law enacted to remove firearms from unstable individuals.